SkylineCommunications/dataminer-docs/solutions/standard_solutions/EPM/EPM_I-DOCSIS/I-DOCSIS_parameters/I-DOCSIS_parameters_ptp.md

     OID: 1.3.6.1.4.1.4491.2.1.32.1.1.2.1.1

 > [!NOTE]
 > These KPIs are aimed at a distributed architecture (D-DOCSIS).
-They have been added to the connector because this connector will also be used in the D-DOCSIS solution.
+They have been added to the connector because this connector will also be used in the D-DOCSIS Solution.